Worn Slap Out

 Unless you're having a large gathering, chances are you're going to have lots of leftovers of everything at your table, including this fresh cranberry orange sauce.
 Don't panic.
 Here are some delicious ways I love to use the cranberry sauce days later:

-• On top of my waffles or pancakes.
+• On top of my fluffy pancakes.
 These are my go-to pancake and waffle recipes on weekend mornings.

 • Make a turkey or ham sandwich and sub mayo for the cranberry orange sauce.
 It's amazing, especially with stuffing also.